 This one is really personal – I like how they are telling me about the individuals in the business

-This all got me scribbling about some key rules for recruitment award submissions:
+Let's summarise some key rules for recruitment award submissions:

-Don’t use only 800 words when you are given 1000 words, UNLESS you totally nail it
+Don’t use only 800 words when you are given 1000 words, unless you totally nail it.

 Read more-